Find Specific Jobs

 There are certain skills that many relief masters have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed hand-eye coordination, mechanical skills and hearing ability.
+We discovered that a lot of resumes listed manual dexterity, mechanical skills and customer-service skills.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a relief master can determine their career goals through the career progression.
 For example, they could start out with a role such as office manager, progress to a title such as operations manager and then eventually end up with the title general manager.

 There are several types of relief master, including:

 The responsibility of a ship worker depends on what industry you're in.
 From being on a fishing crew to helping cruise passengers feel welcome, there's a whole world out on the open seas.

 Since there are so many industries you could go into as a ship worker, you should be pleased to know that you'll have so many job opportunities.
 You may even start getting annoyed at how many job offers you receive.
 But at least you'll have your pick of the lot.

 Many ship workers work long hours.
 As a cruise ship worker, you'll be at work for weeks, even months at a time.
 And, depending on when the fish are biting, you may have to adjust your schedule, if you're a fisherman.
 But if you're one of those people who should have been born a fish, then you'll fit right in as a ship worker.